-Sedbergh School CCF has four sections, the Army, Royal Air Force, Royal Navy, and Pipes and Drums which are open to all years.
-We have links to the regular services including HMS Example, the Duke of Lancaster Regiment and RAF Leeming.
+Sedbergh School CCF has three sections, the Army, Royal Navy, and Pipes and Drums which are open to all years.
+We have links to the regular services including HMS Example and the Duke of Lancaster.

 ABOUT OUR COMBINED CADET FORCE

 Pupils are encouraged to continue in the CCF throughout their School career and may be able to change sections in order to broaden their experience.
 As Cadets progress, they will be promoted on merit, encouraged to take part in the instruction and training of new recruits and to contribute to the training programme.
 This type of experience carries weight on CVs and UCAS (University) applications.

 There is a great variety of opportunities available to members of the CCF, including sailing, powerboating and leadership opportunities, largely funded by the Ministry of Defence.
 The Duke of Edinburgh award scheme can be followed by members of the CCF and contributes to their Volunteering sections, may provide opportunities for their Gold residential section and trains Year 10 cadets for their expedition section.